Min-Max Bilevel Multi-objective Optimization with Applications in Machine Learning: Problem and Related Work

-There has been little work analyzing multi-objective bilevel optimization schemes \citep{sinha2015towards,deb2009solving,ji2017new}.
-All of these works analyze the multi-objective from a game theoretic point of view, using a vector-valued objective with the notion of Pareto optimality.
-In contrast, we are the first to analyze the bilevel multi-objective problem from a traditional optimization perspective and propose a min-max task-robust objective to ensure fast convergence across all objectives.
+\paragraph{Multi-Objective BLO} There has been a limited number of works analyzing multi-objective BLO schemes \citep{sinha2015towards,deb2009solving,ji2017new}.
+All of these works analyze the multi-objective BLO problem from a game-theoretic point of view, using a vector-valued objective with the notion of Pareto optimality.
+In contrast, we are the first to study the multi-objective BLO problem from a traditional optimization perspective in terms of convergence properties and consider a min-max robust version of the multi-objective problem which produces {\em a single solution that ensures the convergence of each individual objective} instead of generating multiple Pareto-optimal solutions which trade-off the optimality of the different objectives.
+See further discussion in Appendix~\ref{asec:tech-details:robust-vs-pareto}.